Quantum neural networks form Gaussian processes: Haar random deep QNNs form GPs

-where the summation runs over all the possible disjoint pairing of indexes in the set $\{1,2,\ldots,k\}$, $T_k$, and the product is over the different pairs in each pairing; while if b) $\Tr[\rho_i\rho_{i'}]=0$ for all $i,i'$, we have

-\end{lemma} Using Lemma~\ref{lem:moments} as our main tool, we will be able to prove that deep QNNs form GPs for different types of datasets.
-In Table~\ref{tab:train_states} we present a summary of our main results.
+where the summation runs over all the possible disjoint pairing of indexes in the set $\{1,2,\ldots,k\}$, $T_k$, and the product is over the different pairs in each pairing. \end{lemma} Using Lemma~\ref{lem:moments} as our main tool, we will be able to prove that deep QNNs form GPs for different types of datasets.
+In Table~\ref{tab:train_states}, we present a summary of our main results.